-Lawyers Vaughan Jones and Alistair Mason from the Business Law team at Burnetts Solicitors explain the regulations around email marketing.
+Lawyer Vaughan Jones from the Business Law team at Burnetts Solicitors explain the regulations around email marketing.

 Email marketing is a heavily regulated area with regulatory legislation including the Data Protection Act 1998.
 This Act and in particular the first Data Protection principle, that personal information must be processed fairly, is highly relevant when considering email marketing.

 The effect of this principle is that when collecting data for the purposes of email marketing, businesses must provide data subjects with:

 • details of the identity of the legal person running the business, such as an individual sole trader or company;

 • the purpose or purposes for which the data is to be processed; and